nasa-fornax/fornax-demo-notebooks/light_curves/ML_AGNzoo.md

 plt.ylabel(r'#',size=20)
 ```

 The histogram shows the number of lightcurves which ended up in the multi-index data frame from each of the archive calls in different wavebands/filters.
-We note that the IceCube peak should be corrected as it also include non detections in the figure above.

 ```{code-cell} ipython3
 cadence = dict((el,[]) for el in seen.keys())